Last Updated on March 3, 2023 by Katie Barton

 Use a dry, clean microfiber cloth to wipe all the dust off of your TV.
 Wipe in circular motions.

-If there are problem spots of built-up dirt or grime, lightly mist the TV with a TV cleaner and wipe with your microfiber cloth.
+If there’s built-up dirt or grime, use a screen cleaning spray with your microfiber cloth.

 Dust Your Lamps